ctz/graviola/README.md

 Compression and decompression are division-free, avoiding the variable-time division behind the KyberSlash attacks.

+We achieve good performance by using a 4-wide Keccak-f permutation for `SampleNTT()` and `SamplePolyCBD()`.
+On x86-64 this uses an AVX2 4-wide implementation, on aarch64 it uses a Neon+SHA3 2-wide implementation twice (for a bit of mechanical sympathy with ARM's limited vector size).

 ### Symmetric cryptography
 SHA256 has straightforward implementations using hashing intrinsics (aka "SHA-NI" on x86_64, "sha" extension on aarch64) with runtime fallback